tim-we/tux-racer-js/README.md

 - **Mobile:** Control Tux using touch input via a virtual joystick.

 ### Tips
-- **Paddling forward** helps Tux gain initial speed but is unnecessary once he reaches high velocity.
+- **Paddling forward** helps Tux gain initial speed but is slowing down once he reaches high velocity.
 - **Braking** is useful for mastering tight turns.
-- **Terrain type** significantly impacts Tux's acceleration and handling.
+- **Terrain types** significantly impact Tux's acceleration and handling.

 ### Selecting a Course
 By default, the game starts on *Bunny Hill*, but you can switch to a different course using the `course` URL query parameter.